raspberrypilearning/stress-ball/en/step_5.md

 --- /task ---

 --- task ---
-Click on your stress ball to try it out.
+Click on your stress ball to see if it is working correctly.

 --- /task ---